Student Academic Affairs

 *Students should have software like Word for writing papers, a browser like Safari or Firefox to access Blackboard, Eres, and PRESTO; along with Quicktime to play streamed audio from those sites.

 *Beginning students generally use handwritten notation for theory and aural skills courses.
 Notational software like Sibelius, is useful, but not really necessary until the sophomore year.

-A pdf of suggested & required courses for each Conservatory major can be found on the Conservatory of Music section of the course catalog.
+Class & Course Schedules/Requirements are called "Grids" or "Course Distribution Tables."
+A pdf of suggested & required courses for each semester/year for Conservatory majors can be found on the Conservatory of Music section of the course catalog.